Medical Student Research

 Research Mentorship

-A great research mentor provides encouragement, cultivates personal and professional growth allowing mentees to reach their full potential.
-Research mentors can boost students confidence and open doors to research ideas or projects.
+A great research mentor provides encouragement, cultivates personal and professional growth, and allows mentees to reach their full potential.
+Research mentors can boost students' confidence and open doors to research ideas or projects.
 With their knowledge, mentors offer guidance rooted in a genuine interest in supporting research and professional development.

 How to Find a Research Mentor